Where is the venue?

 Accommodation?
 Can we stay on site?

-Otherwise I would recommend using the venue’s address, Escrick Street, York YO10 4AW, UK, on either https://www.booking.com or https://www.AirBnB.co.uk.
+Sadly we cannot offer sleeping accommodation in the venue.
+There are dozens, if not hundreds, of guest houses, hotels, B&Bs and other places to stay within walking distance of the training venue.
+We recommend using the venue’s address, York Railway Institute, 24 Queen St, York YO24 1AD, on either https://www.booking.com or https://www.AirBnB.co.uk.
 This may be especially useful if you are coming with friends and wish to share accommodation.

 Is there onsite parking?